 Take it from author, podcaster, and marketing guru, Scott Stratten.
 He reformatted one of his videos into a meme which generated 13 million more views on Facebook.

-We ignore ads, but connect with content that will bring a smile to our face or make us cackle at our desk.
+We ignore ads, but connect with content that will bring a smile to our faces or make us cackle at our desks.
 This is because the content sounds like us.
 And if it sounds like us, it most likely sounds like our friends, so we’re happy to share it.
 That’s how you build a following.

 Urban Decay brilliantly uses memes to highlight and sell their products without having to post an ad.

-But perhaps the best part about memes is, you’ll have fun making them.
+But perhaps the best part about memes is, that you’ll have fun making them.